Archive and Gallery

 - Performance information for all genres of entertainment -- vocal, instrumental, dance, lectures, variety shows, magicians, comedy, children's shows, Broadway shows, drama, and community-related events

 - A collection of early play bills from the Moore Theatre

 Although the library's collection today is dominated by information about the Paramount -- the only theater actually owned by the Seattle Theatre Group® and the first to come under its management umbrella -- efforts to supplement the collections for the Moore and Neptune theaters are ongoing.
 The Neptune, in particular, is proving to be a challenge, but persistence pays.
 The Thrashers and the crew of other volunteers have amply demonstrated a willingness to put in the time and effort needed to document the history of all three venues currently operated by STG.
 They will continue to refine and supplement the collections and press their efforts to persuade those who have "borrowed" artifacts from the theaters over the years to either give or lend them back.

 The Archive and Gallery is located in Suites 401 and 402 of the Paramount Building, at 9th Avenue and Pine Street.
-It is open to the public and staffed by knowledgeable volunteers on Tuesday and Thursday each week between the hours of 10:00 a.m. and 3:00 p.m., other days and hours may be available upon special request and admission is free.
+It is open to the public and staffed by knowledgeable volunteers on Tuesdays between 10:00 am and 2:00 pm.
+Other days and hours may be available upon special request and admission is free.